curtcorum/missing_points_phase/README.md

     make

-To do a gridding reconstruction of Silent Scan p-file data, etc:
+To do a gridding reconstruction and plot figures from an example dataset:

-    cd ngfn_simulation_recon
+    cd missing_points_phase

     nice matlab